-The Open Valley Urban Ecosanctuary Project (Open VUE) is a collaborative project that brings together the Lindsay Creek Catchment community, the Valley Project, Orokonui Ecosanctuary and the University of Otago.
+The Open Valley Urban Ecosanctuary Project (Open VUE) is a collaborative project that brings together the community, The Valley Project, Orokonui Ecosanctuary and the University of Otago.

 How you can get involved